 What is the Law Regarding Employment in Utica?

-Employment law in Utica governs relationships between employer and employees, and independent contractors.
-Hiring procedures, wage disputes, and termination are some issues that are covered by these laws.
-A general understanding of Utica employment laws is required for both the employee and their employer.
+In Utica, employment law means those laws covering employee and employer relationships, as well as independent contractors.
+Hiring procedures, wage disputes, and termination are some issues that are governed by these laws.
+A basic understanding of Utica employment laws is required for both the employee and their employer.

 "At-Will" vs. Contract Employment Terms